 Christ will return physically when he will exercise his role as final Judge, and his Kingdom will be consummated.
 The just and the unjust will experience a bodily resurrection—the unjust to judgment and eternal conscious punishment in hell, as our Lord himself taught, and the just to eternal blessedness in the presence of him who sits on the throne and of the Lamb, in the new heaven and the new earth, the home of righteousness.
 On that day the Church will be presented faultless before God by the obedience, suffering and triumph of Christ, all sin purged and its wretched effects forever banished.
 (References: Isa 65:17-25;Matt 24:36-51; Luke 12:35-40; Col 1:21-22; I Thes 4:13-18; I Thes 5:23-24; Titus 2:11-14; Rev 16:15)

-*We am grateful for the many believers that have developed creeds and doctrinal statements before us.
+*I am grateful for the many believers that have developed creeds and doctrinal statements before us.
 We all stand in their debt.
-Most of the words appearing on this page are not our own, but a consolidation and editing of already existing statements of other believers in Christ's Church.
+Most of the words appearing on this page are not my own, but a consolidation and editing of already existing statements of other believers in Christ's Church.